Sub-title: The Origin of Rest Mass

 Some days ago, as I walked home from the bank, I pondered about the universe, and there was this very obvious smile on my face that anyone close by could notice.

 Now, what thought made me smile?
-Simple, it was the connection between relativity, gravity, and the three equivalence principles.
+Simple, it was the connection between relativity, gravity, and the three equivalence principles in the universe.

 I was thinking about the connection between gravity as the acceleration limit of the universe and how it results in the three equivalence principles in the universe.